hmc-cs111-spring2023/practice-scala/README.md

 ## Part 3: Fluency

-The file `src/main/images/Image.scala` contains an implement of a simple image-processing library.
+The file `src/main/images/Image.scala` contains an implementation of a simple image-processing library.
 The file `src/main/images/Program.scala` is a program that uses the library.
 These files are ports from the non-fluent version we saw in Python.
 Modify both files so that we can use the library as described in the comment at the bottom of `Program.scala`.